nodejs/node/doc/onboarding.md

     * Watching the main repo will flood your inbox (several hundred notifications on typical weekdays), so be prepared

   * `#node-dev` on [webchat.freenode.net](https://webchat.freenode.net/) is the best place to interact with the CTC / other collaborators
-    * If there are any questions after the session, this is a good place to ask!
+    * If there are any questions after the session, a good place to ask is there!
     * Presence is not mandatory, but please drop a note there if force-pushing to `master`